ebdrup/json-schema-benchmark/README.md

 # json-schema-benchmark
 Benchmarks for Node.js JSON-schema validators.

-Also test against official JSON-schema test suite and check for validation causing side-effects on schema or data.
+Plus tests against official JSON-schema test suite and checking for validators that cause side-effects on schema or data.

 # Results